aashrafh/AudioSteganography/README.md

 # About

-> Codes of the second task of the Signals and Systems final project which consists of 3 main Tasks as following
+Code of the second task of the Signals and Systems final project which consists of 3 main Tasks as following

-1. Echo generation and removal.
-2. Audio steganography.
-3. Image compression using DCT.

 ## Audio steganography